President Trump Executive Orders

 The new Executive Orders should not change an applicant’s right to apply for asylum at the border.
 However, even before the Executive Orders were released, it was very difficult to apply for asylum at the border.
 We have heard many reports that asylum seekers are regularly turned away at the border even if they expressed a fear of persecution to border patrol officials.
 You do not need to apply for asylum at the border if you are admitted or if you cross the border without permission.
 That is, anyone inside the U.S. may apply for asylum from within the country.
 For now, most asylum applicants who apply from inside the U.S. are not being detained.
 Most applicants are also allowed to remain in the U.S. until a decision is made on their claim.

 Immigration Equality has received many reports from detained asylum seekers that their parole requests are being denied and that they are not being given the option of a bond.
-The refusal of the Department of Homeland Security to release LGBTQ and HIV-positive asylum seekers is very dangerous.
+The refusal of the Department of Homeland Security to release LGBTQ and HIV-positive asylum seekers is reckless and wrong.
 While immigration detention is inhumane for all people, it is especially dangerous for LGBTQ immigrants.
-With the help of our pro bono network, we are currently ramping up our parole and bond practice in order to address this important need.
+Immigration Equality will do everything in our power to secure the release of our community.

 How will the Executive Orders affect my application for work authorization?